 Public space size: 325,000 square feet

-The Smithsonian’s National Museum of Natural History is the most visited natural history museum in the world.
-Opened in 1910, the museum is dedicated to maintaining and preserving the world’s most extensive collection of natural history specimens and human artifacts.
-It fosters significant scientific research and produces educational programs and exhibitions that present the work of its scientists to the public.
+The Smithsonian’s National Museum of Natural History connects people everywhere to Earth’s unfolding story.
+Its researchers, scientific collections, free exhibitions, and educational programs address fundamental questions, spark curiosity, and illuminate the beauty and wonder of the planet.
 The formal title for Kirk Johnson is Sant Director, in recognition of an endowed gift from the philanthropists, Roger and Vicki Sant.

 Research and Staff

 The scientific research staff is organized into seven departments: anthropology, botany, entomology, mineral sciences, invertebrate zoology, paleobiology and vertebrate zoology.
-Interdisciplinary research programs bring together scientists from the museum’s departments and research institutions throughout the world.
-These programs address current topics, such as biological diversity, global climate change, molecular systematics for enhancing the understanding of the relationship between living things, ecosystem modeling and the documentation and preservation of human cultural heritages.
+Museum programs address current topics, such as biological diversity, global climate change, molecular systematics for enhancing the understanding of the relationship between living things, ecosystem modeling and the documentation and preservation of human cultural heritages.

-In 2016, the scientific staff conducted research in 47 countries, published 919 scientific papers and 10 books.
-During this year, the museum’s scientists contributed to the discovery and description of one new family, 46 new genera and 348 new species.
+In 2018, the museum’s scientific staff authored 812 scholarly publications and contributed to the discovery and description of 52 new genera and 309 new species.

-- The David H. Koch Hall of Human Origins exhibition focuses on the epic story of how the human species evolved over 6 million years, adapting and surviving during an era of dramatic climate change, and features more than 285 early-human fossils and artifacts, lifelike full-size reconstructions of several hominid species and 23 interactive experiences, including a morphing station where visitors can see what they would look like as early humans.
+- The David H. Koch Hall of Human Origins explores the epic story of how the human species evolved over 6 million years, adapting and surviving during an era of dramatic climate change.
+It features more than 285 early-human fossils and artifacts, lifelike full-size reconstructions of several hominid species and 23 interactive experiences, including a morphing station where visitors can see what they would look like as early humans.